awsdocs/amazon-aurora-user-guide/doc_source/mysql-stored-proc-replicating.md

 The master user must run the `mysql.rds_skip_transaction_with_gtid` procedure\.

-This procedure is supported for Aurora MySQL version 2\.04 and higher MySQL 5\.7\-compatible versions\.
-It's also supported for Aurora MySQL version 3\.
-GTID\-based replication isn't supported for Aurora MySQL version 1\.
+This procedure is supported for Aurora MySQL version 2 and 3\.

 ### Examples<a name="mysql_rds_skip_transaction_with_gtid-examples"></a>